 Her work is in numerous public collections

-including The Rooms Provincial Art Gallery in St. John’s, the Canada
+across Canada, including The Rooms Provincial Art Gallery in St.

 Marlene Creates received the 1996 Artist of

-the Year Award from the Newfoundland & Labrador Arts
+the Year Award from the Newfoundland and Labrador Arts

-to the Royal Canadian Academy of Arts.
+first visual artist to receive this award.
 In 2009 she received The Long Haul Award for Excellence in Visual Arts

 (EVAs) from VANL-CARFAC, "which recognizes a substantial contribution